mschmidtkorth/logseq-msk-docs/pages/Favorites.md

 - **USAGE**
 	- Access the Favorites panel in your sidebar or by typing `t f`
 	- You may use Favorites as a scratchpad for ideas, as a list of todos or important queries or as a way of listing your most important pages.
-	-
+	- Add new pages to your Favorites by
+	  1. Using the three dots menu on a page and selecting _Add to Favorites_
+	  1. Manually referencing the page in your Favorites pane -